 Difference model methods (method ten), where PSA draws for all but one of the variables are produced by adding a draw from a positively bounded distribution onto a draw for another distribution.

 The ten methods considered are described in Table 3.
-Classes of methods where it is impossible, rather than just improbable, for monotonicity to be violated are marked with a † symbol.
+Classes of methods where it is impossible, for monotonicity to be violated are marked with a † symbol.
 All methods were implemented using the R programming language.
 (3) The R code used to perform the analyses is included as appendix B. The Difference Model method has also been implemented in Excel, and is included as supplementary material.

 It may be useful to consider the ten methods with regard to the distinction made previously between the functions used to generate the estimates (fk) and the parameters passed to those functions (θk).
-For example, the resampling and replacement methods do not introduce any dependence between θ1 and θ2, but allow instead allow Uki to be drawn from either fki or fk'i (where k’ = 1 if k=2 and vice-versa).
+For example, the resampling and replacement methods (methods three to six) do not introduce any dependence between θ1 and θ2, but allow instead allow Uki to be drawn from either fki or fk'i (where k’ = 1 if k=2 and vice-versa).
 Conversely, the multivariate methods (methods seven to nine) link θ1 and θ2 through a covariance structure, but the choice of covariance parameter is dependent on sampled estimates of f1i and f2i , including the number of samples used, M. Method ten, like methods seven to nine, also links θ1 and θ2, but does not use a covariance structure to do so.

 Estimation of Beta Distributions